 Don't believe everything you read.
 While many blogs and sites are meant to educate, many are also published with an agenda in mind.
 That includes "Top Ten Reviews" type sites that compare various listing services and give one or more a high grade.
 Often these "review" sites are owned by the listings companies themselves, and one or even all of the services being "reviewed" are owned by the same company!

 Blogs that praise a website's services may have been written by the company.
-Blogs that criticize a service may be written by SEO companies that offer their own listings services (like we at T. Brooks Web Design do).
+Blogs that criticize a service may be written by SEO companies that offer their own services.
 So do your own research.
 While a few blogs here and there may not mean much, lots of negative reviews are significant.
 And Yext has oodles.
 Just do a Google search on Yext Scam, Yext Fraud, or Yext Complaints and see what comes up.

 For the record, T. Brooks Web Design's Online Listing Service is a ONE-TIME charge to get listed on the top 10 most popular, reputable listing sites (including Google Places).
 No recurring fees, no contract.
-We submit all listings manually, claim and correct any that already exist, and afterwards we send you all the usernames and passwords.
-We also offer a Social Media Setup service since social media is crucial to any company's marketing plan.
+I submit all listings manually, claim and correct any that already exist, and afterwards I send you all the usernames and passwords.
+I also offer a Social Media Setup service since social media is crucial to any company's marketing plan.